-Water Shortages Are Nothing New To Some Folks In Cape Town
+Every Day Seems Like 'Day Zero' To Some Cape Town Residents

 Hlomla Myendeki, 12, says he walks more than a mile to school, carrying water from home that he often has to share when he arrives.
 "How can you stand with other learners but you can't share with them?" he asks.

-As he spoke, students crowded against a wall to pose for pictures with hundreds of water bottles..
+As he spoke, students crowded against a wall to pose for pictures with hundreds of water bottles.

-Awonke Matinise, 12, says the water shortage can makes school difficult.
+Awonke Matinise, 12, says the water shortage makes school difficult.
 "Sometimes I get thirsty and realize that there's no water in our school," she says.
 "So I just have to just stand there and write the papers."

 The water that arrived at the Isikhokelo school came from the Gift of the Givers Foundation.
 The charity's Cape Town program manager, Ali Sablay, says he constantly fields calls from schools, institutions and homes for the elderly.